-The LM5141 is a switching controller which features all of the functions necessary to implement a high efficiency buck power supply that can operate over a wide input voltage range.
-The LM5141 is configured to provide a single fixed 3.3 V, or 5.0 V output, or an adjustable output between 1.5 V to 15 V. This easy to use controller integrates high-side and low-side MOSFET drivers capable of sourcing 3.25 A and sinking 4.25 A peak.
-The control method is current mode control which provides inherent line feed-forward, cycle-by-cycle current limiting, and ease of loop compensation.
+The LM5141-Q1 is a switching controller that features all of the functions necessary to implement a highefficiency buck power supply that can operate over a wide input-voltage range.
+The LM5141-Q1 is configured to provide a single fixed 3.3-V or 5-V output, or an adjustable output between 1.5 V to 15 V. This easy-to-use controller integrates high-side and low-side MOSFET drivers capable of sourcing 3.25 A and sinking 4.25 A peak.
+The control method is current mode control, which provides inherent line feed-forward, cycle-by-cycle current limiting, and ease-of-loop compensation.
 With the OSC pin connected to VDD, the default oscillator frequency is 2.2 MHz.
 With the OSC pin grounded, the oscillator frequency is 440 kHz.
-The LM5141 can be synchronized by applying an external clock to the DEMB pin.
+The LM5141-Q1 can be synchronized by applying an external clock to the DEMB pin.
 Fault protection features include current limiting, thermal shutdown, and remote shutdown capability.

-The LM5141 has optional spread spectrum to reduce the peak EMI and gate drivers with slew rate control.
+The LM5141-Q1 incorporates features that simplify compliance with the CISPR and automotive EMI requirements.
+The LM5141-Q1 has optional spread spectrum to reduce the peak EMI and gate drivers with slew-rate control.
 The QFN-24 package features an exposed pad to aid in thermal dissipation.